Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Coupled Dark Energy

 where $n$ is the number of redshift bins and $z_i$ is the upper limit of the $i_{\rm th}$ bin.
 We can easily express the derivatives of $\beta$ appearing in Eq. \eqref{eq:pertKG} and \eqref{eq:pertConsDens} as follows,

 with

 The constants $s_i$ are smoothing factors that control the steepness of $\beta(z)$ when transitioning between tomographic bins.
-They have to be chosen to allow continuity, and such that they are allowed to reach the values of $\beta_i$ in the $i_{\rm th}$ bin $\forall{i}\in[1,n]$.
+They have to be chosen such that they allow to reach the values of $\beta_i$ in the $i_{\rm th}$ bin $\forall{i}\in[1,n]$.
 In Fig.~\ref{fig:beta} we plot an example form that $\beta(z)$ could take, assuming a 3-bin model with bin edges $z=[0,100,1000]$.

-We have extended the modified version of \texttt{CLASS} \cite{2011JCAP...07..034B} employed in \cite{Gomez-Valent:2020mqn,Gomez-Valent:2022bku} to accommodate a redshift-dependent coupling $\beta(z)$\footnote{Our modified version of \texttt{CLASS} is publicly available at the following link: XXXX, together with some notes to facilitate its use.}, see Sec. \ref{sec:Method} for details.
+We have extended the modified version of \texttt{CLASS} \cite{2011JCAP...07..034B} employed in \cite{Gomez-Valent:2020mqn,Gomez-Valent:2022bku} to accommodate a redshift-dependent coupling $\beta(z)$\footnote{Our modified version of \texttt{CLASS} is publicly available at the following link: \url{https://github.com/LisaGoh/CDE}, together with some notes to facilitate its use.}, see Sec. \ref{sec:Method} for details.
 In Fig.~\ref{fig:3binSpectra} we plot the current linear matter and CMB temperature power spectra obtained when we switch on the coupling in only one bin of the 3-bin scenario to understand the effects that an early-, mid- and late-time coupling can have on these cosmological observables.
 To ensure a fair comparison between the resulting curves, we fix in all the cases studied in this figure the same values of the standard cosmological parameters $n_\mathrm{s}$, $A_\mathrm{s}$, $\tau_\mathrm{reio}$, $\omega_\mathrm{b}$, the cosmological constant $V_0$, and the initial value of the DM energy density (at $z=10^{14}$) following {\it Planck} $\Lambda$CDM best-fit cosmology.
 Thus, the differences between these curves are only due to the activation of the different coupling windows and the value they take on.